jeyanandhini/phase-1-Chayan-11/Progress.md

 -----------------------------------------------------------------------

-- [X] **Day-48:-** **Learn how to check for loop in Linked List, [checking if a Linked List is sorted or not](https://github.com/cleanhand/phase-1-Chayan-11/blob/main/Programming%20Concepts/Linked%20List/checking%20whether%20a%20Linked%20List%20is%20sorted%20or%20not.c) and [removing duplicates from Linked List](https://github.com/cleanhand/phase-1-Chayan-11/blob/main/Programming%20Concepts/Linked%20List/removing%20duplicates%20from%20a%20sorted%20Linked%20List.c)**
+- [X] **Day-48:-** **Learned [checking if a Linked List is sorted or not](https://github.com/cleanhand/phase-1-Chayan-11/blob/main/Programming%20Concepts/Linked%20List/checking%20whether%20a%20Linked%20List%20is%20sorted%20or%20not.c) and [removing duplicates from Linked List](https://github.com/cleanhand/phase-1-Chayan-11/blob/main/Programming%20Concepts/Linked%20List/removing%20duplicates%20from%20a%20sorted%20Linked%20List.c)**

 -----------------------------------------------------------------------